 You might think it’s idealistic to think like that.
 Well, it’ll cost you even more if you don’t.
 And I’m not talking about the fines from ITM (The Labour Inspection Office).

-Another important thing is the respect [en, blog].
+Another important thing is respect [en, blog].
 Anyone might agree that is important, especially in Romania.
 Well, I mean it at a deeper level.
 The HR specialist has a huge responsibility in a company, especially being between the management and the people.
 The same, the consultant, being between the agency management and the client’s interests.
-Where is the respect for the person and for the organization.
+Where is the respect for the person and for the organization?
 Simply considering: “what are these entity’s needs and how can I supply them?” won’t do it.
-The discourse for each person, organization, must be adjusted to each one’s terms as a proof of respect to that person’s vision of the world.
-As a sign of excellence, an HR person must have the ability to figure out other people’s thinking and replying on their terms, with their own words and their thinking styles.
+The discourse for each person, organization, must be adjusted to each one’s terms as proof of respect to that person’s vision of the world.
+As a sign of excellence, an HR person must have the ability to figure out other people’s thinking and reply on their terms, with their own words and their thinking styles.
 That is, if a manager thinks in data, offer figures, numbers.
 If a consultant talks in resources, talk in money, time, people, equipment, location, information.
 If a subject at a test talks about emotion, talk emotion.

 In HR nobody hires you to be yourself.
-Act like others, think like others and use your integrity and intuition on making decisions.
-Acknowledging that might result in a deeper respect.
+Act like others, think like others, and use your integrity and intuition in making decisions.
+Acknowledging that might result in deeper respect.
 For oneself, for the client, for the consultant, for the manager, for the people, and for the organization.
 And, as an important distinction to what is stated at the end of the embedded video, “treating others like you expect to be treated” is not respect, but lack of respect, because it claims that others have the same expectations or value the same things as you do in an organization.
 An HR person’s work is very particular, compared to all other fields.
 HR people (should) know better.